oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 ## Task 6:  Setup  PDB-as-a-Service (PDBaaS)

-  Previous exercise demonstrated the process of requesting PDBs using available service templates as performed by a Self-Service user.
+Previous exercise demonstrated the process of Self-Service User requesting PDBs using available service templates.
 In this section, we will see the Administrative setup for PDBaaS.

   Logout as **Cyrus** user.